-Aromatherapy Poison Ivy Cure
+Aromatherapy Poison Ivy Treatment

 The infamous, extremely itchy rash that is caused by touching poison oak or poison ivy is a type of dermatitis that calls for special aromatherapy care.
 Use a vinegar base, as oil-based products aren’t usually recommended in the first stages.
 However, some people find that a lotion relieves the later dry stage.